 Insert the bobbin Insert the bobbin so that the thread runs clockwise.
-Pull the thread counter clock-wise into the slot.
+Pull the thread counter clockwise into the slot.
+Pull the thread to the left under the spring until ...

 ... it lies in the T-shaped slit at the end of the spring.
 The bobbin must turn clockwise when thread is pulled.